Friday the 13th (franchise): Television

+Mockumentary miniseries

+The Crystal Lake Massacres Revisited is a three-episode mockumentary directed by Daniel Farrands which is exploring the Jason Voorhees murders at Crystal Lake with interviews from the local townsfolk, historians, skeptics and families of the victims who investigated or knew about the events of the first six films.
+It was released in 2009 as part of DVD Deluxe Editions Friday the 13th IV-VI.

+Short film

+A 13-minute short film titled Sweet Revenge, directed by Mike P. Nelson, was released on August 13, 2025, as part of the franchise's 45th anniversary.

 Merchandise

 In addition to the films, television series, and various literature based on the Friday the 13th franchise, there are over 100 licensed products that have grossed more than $125 million in revenue.
 Over the years, the characters of Friday the 13th have been marketed under various toy lines.
 In 1988, Screamin' Toys produced a model kit of Jason Voorhees.
 Six years later, Screamin' Toys issued a second model kit based on Jason's appearance in Jason Goes to Hell.
 Both kits are no longer in production.
 In 1998, as part of McFarlane Toys' Movie Maniacs 1 collection, a figure of Jason from Jason Goes to Hell was released.
 Jason was one of the three most popular figures sold from the Movie Maniacs 1 collection, and the other two were Freddy Krueger and Leatherface.
 The following year, 6 in scale models of Jason and Freddy in a glass display case were released by MacFarlane Toys.
 In 2002, as part of its Movie Maniacs 5 collection, McFarlane released a model of Über-Jason from Jason X. McFarlane did not release another Friday the 13th collectable until November 2006, when a 3-dimensional movie poster was released.
 Since 2002, there has been a steady production of action figures, dolls, and statuettes, with more merchandise tying into the film Freddy vs. Jason.

 Apart from video games and toys, the series has also seen the release of its films' soundtracks.
 In 1982, Gramavision Records released an LP album of selected pieces of Harry Manfredini's scores from the first three films.
 On September 27, 2005, BSX Records released a limited edition CD of Fred Mollin's scores.
 On January 13, 2012, La-La Land Records released a limited edition 6-CD boxset containing Manfredini's scores from the first six films.
 Beginning with Jason Goes to Hell, each film in the series has had their musical score and soundtrack released for sale.